Published on December 2nd, 2013 | by James Ayre2

 There are also a number of European and Near-East myths that make mention of serpents with multiple heads — such as the infamous “hydra”.

-On the more mundane level (provable with the scientific method) — snakes born with multiple heads are actually not all that rare.
+On the more mundane level — snakes born with multiple heads are actually not all that rare.
 They do tend to not live that long though.
 There have certainly been exceptions in that regard though — some of which have lived for multiple decades while in captivity.

 Image Credits: Public Domain; Buddha Snakes via Wikimedia CC